dklawren/mozreview-devenv/README.md

 vagrant based development environment for mozreview. this is my work-in-progress repo.

-to install copy the contents of this repo into a 'vagrant' directory under your vct checkout (ie. this file should be version-control-tools/vagrant/README.md).

 reasons for doing this instead of from the existing docker based environment:
 - focused on a simple deployment strategy with a minimal number of moving parts
 - persistent data across upgrades/provisioning